 Let’s face it.
-AC problems suck – especially during peak hot spells when you are relying on your air conditioner to stay comfortably cool.
+AC problems suck – especially during peak hot spells when you rely on your air conditioner to stay comfortably cool.

-A lot of different things can cause air conditioner problems, but let’s have a look at some of the most common issues that could be to blame.
+Many different things can cause air conditioner problems, but let’s look at some of the most common issues that could be to blame.

 AC Refrigerant Leaks

 When an air conditioner is low on refrigerant, it won’t cool efficiently (or maybe at all).
 There could be two main reasons.
 The unit may have been undercharged with refrigerant when installed, or – more likely – it may have a refrigerant leak.

 Refrigerant leaks are not uncommon, and they can be minimal.
 When they occur, it’s not enough to top up the refrigerant.
 You’ll need an AC repair technician to identify where the leaks are and seal them properly.